SoftUni/Programming-Basics-Book-Java-EN/chapter-07-complex-loops.md

 Test your solution here: [https://judge.softuni.bg/Contests/Practice/Index/659#1](https://judge.softuni.bg/Contests/Practice/Index/659#1).

-### Пример: числата от 1 до 2^n с for цикъл
+### Example: Numbers from 1 to 2^n with a for loop

-В следващия пример ще разгледаме ползването на обичайната стъпка с размер 1, но с малко по-различна логика в тялото на цикъла.
+In the following example, we will have a look at using the usual step with size 1, but with a slightly different logic in the body of the loop.

-Да се напише програма, която отпечатва числата **от 1 до 2^n** (две на степен n). Например, **ако n = 10**, то резултатът ще е **1, 2, 4, 8, 16, 32, 64, 128, 256, 512, 1024**.
+Write a program that prints the numbers ** from 1 to 2^n ** (two to the power of n).
+For example, **if n = 10**, the result will be **1, 2, 4, 8, 16, 32, 64, 128, 256, 512, 1024**.

 ![](assets/chapter-7-1-images/03.Powers-of-two-01.png)